 ROI can be impacted by a number of factors outside of the coachee's control, which can make it hard to identify the exact impact of coaching.
 As ROI is calculated retrospectively and is subjective there will likely be a variance in results that will also be subject to cognitive bias.

-With any type of coaching, it is essential that the individual invests time into the process; if this is a resource provided by the company, any help to fit this around the individual's work will make the process easier and will also allow them to make the most of the time and resources that are given by the coach.
+When investing in executive coaching, it is essential that the individual invests time into the process; if this is a resource provided by the company, any help to fit this around the individual's work will make the process easier and will also allow them to make the most of the time and resources that are given by the coach.
 For example, often a coach will give the coachee homework so it is important to factor this in to ensure full engagement with the coaching sessions and for you to get the best return on investment.

 By ensuring you have the right coach and are lined up on the goals you’re working to achieve you will feel the impact and gain more than you invested initially.